YU000jp/show-weekday-and-week-number/readme.md

 ### Behind Journal Title

 - Using the plugin, the week number for that week will be generated.
-- Like below
+Like below

 1. ![image](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/assets/111847207/f47b8948-5e7a-4e16-a5ae-6966672742b1)
 1. ![image](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/assets/111847207/ee97c455-714e-45d2-9f9f-905798e298b4)

 ### Journal boundaries (mini-calendar)

-- Always display a simple calendar on journals.
-- Smooth access to previous and subsequent dates on a single date page or journals.
+- Display a 2 lines calendar on journals.
+Smooth access to previous and subsequent dates on a single date page or journals.

 ![miniCalendar](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/assets/111847207/3ffc5771-089f-43f5-83a5-01a01117670b)

 ### Weekly Journal

-- Click the week number link to open it (When opening, generate a page)
-- If there is no content available on a page with a week number like `[[2023-W25]]`, a template will be inserted.
+- Click the week number link to open it and generate a page.
+If there is no content available on a page with a week number like `[[2023-W25]]`, a template will be inserted.
 - In plugin settings, it possible to set user template.
   > Inserting Advanced queries into the template increases flexibility.